REPRESENTING CLIENTS IN LANCASTER & YORK

 Types of Catastrophic Injuries

-A catastrophic injury can be defined as a permanently disabling event that prevents an individual from being gainfully employed going forward.
+A catastrophic injury is a permanently disabling event that prevents an individual from being gainfully employed going forward.

 There are many things that can be categorized as catastrophic injuries, depending on the circumstances.
 Illnesses caused by working conditions, job-site injuries, and accidents could all be potentially classified as catastrophic.

-Common catastrophic injuries can include, but are not limited to:
+Common catastrophic injuries include, but not limited to:

 - Vision/eye loss